By Sue Rodman

 2. Sign up for the Master Builder (This is the Mindstorm Robotics Challenge)

 3. Get to the Dinosaur ride (Coastersaurus roller coaster) early or at the end of the day.

 How to Save Big at LEGOLAND Florida

 Everyone is looking for a deal.
 Theme park visits can be expensive.
 For ideas on how to visit LEGOLAND Florida on the cheap, see our post on How to Save Big at LEGOLAND Florida.

 When: LEGOLAND Florida is open 7 days a week, but may be closed on Tuesdays and Wednesdays during specific periods.

 LEGOLAND Water Park is open seasonally.
 Check the site for specific dates.

-My family received media passes to LEGOLAND Florida.
+Our family received media passes for LEGOLAND Florida.
 All opinions are our own.